ltjohn25/Unity-Portfolio/README.md

 # Unity-Portfolio
 An ongoing sample of my knowledge of Unity

-The games is an ARPG style game along the vein of Diablo I am not an artist but am trying to find one to help me add details.
+The current game i am creating is an ARPG style game along the vein of Diablo3 etc.
+I am not an artist but am trying to find one to help me add details.
 There are Player and NPC protoypes in C#.
 The player is now moving around as you click.
 The NPC has logic for "patroling" via waypoints.
 He will also aggro when the player comes to close